• Skip to primary navigation

 4. Remove the bowl from the mixer, cover with plastic wrap or use a proofing bag (I love these), and let rise in a warm, draft-free spot until 60% risen, about 30-40 minutes.

-5. Return the bowl to the mixer, add the remaining 2 cups flour, and mix until the dough forms a soft ball.
+5. Return the bowl to the mixer, add the remaining 2 cups of flour, and mix until the dough forms a soft ball.

 6. Transfer the dough to a lightly floured surface, gently flatten it, and fold it onto itself 5-6 times to build structure.